danielharrell/SumLect2015/Lost_Idea_LA.md

 passion, and the world is mine, thanks to the incredible education I have had the blessing to receive here. [^Tyson]

+> Before I came to the College, I read enthusiastically, yet timidly.
+Now I read with fiercely inquisitive bravery.
+I have learned that great questions lead to more and more questions, not necessarily to answers, and I have learned that the greatness of the human spirit shows itself in just this realization....
+(Bring back rest of quote?)
+We must have intellectual bravery, that is, the courage to push forward, to continue seeking truth even in the face of doubts about its very existence.

 [^Tyson]: <http://www.thejohnniechair.com/when-you-know-better-you-do-better-a-seniors-reflections-on-st-johns/> and parts quoted in <http://www.huffingtonpost.com/christopher-nelson/is-it-worth-it_1_b_3321206.html>

-Our hope is that someone liberally educated sounds more like this than like Edward Causabon, or a Mississippi slave-holder who knows his Greek.
+These passages include just about every element in defenses of liberal education that I have discussed so far.
+And most of us devoted to liberal education, I would guess, might hope They also capture something in our hope: that a truly liberal education produces someone like this, than someone like Edward Casaubon, or a Mississsomeone liberally educated sounds like this, rather than like Edward Casaubon, or ive a sense of what someone liberally educated is likely to say about her own education; and my guess is that we would prefer it to what we might imagine being said by the likes of Edward Casaubon, or a Mississippi slave-holder who knows his greek. and to most of us, I would guess, also sounds more like someone liberally educated than what we might imagine said by Edward Casaubon, more like someone liberally educated of and (don't forget Causabon), of course this too is an element And it is close enough to what we do say it is.
+Here are two passages from from an address given by a recent St. John's graduate: Our hope is that someone liberally educated sounds more like this than like Edward Causabon, or a Mississippi slave-holder who knows his Greek.
 And indeed when St. John's first launched its new website, it experimented with an account of itself that made no mention of liberal arts or even liberal education, to capture something of the vibrancy in this.

 ## Part Three